+ROAD CLOSED

+FALL 2023

 Dear Neighbor,

 As witnessed along the Chehalis River at the start of 2022, floods can happen fast and with little warning.
 Floods threaten life, property, and water quality; and they are the most common natural hazard in Thurston County.
-This Flood Bulletin contains information on flood risks in Thurston County and disaster prepareness measures you can take to keep yourself, your family and pets, and your property safe.
+This Flood Bulletin contains information on flood risks in Thurston County and disaster preparedness measures you can take to keep yourself, your family and pets, and your property safe.
 Our community is stronger and more resilient when we work together and prepare.
 Please take a moment to review the information in this Flood Bulletin.

-If you don't have time to read this for any reason, a simple action you can take today is to sign up for Thurston Community Alert, or TC Alert.
+A simple action you can take today to be prepard is to sign up for Thurston Community Alert, or TC Alert.
 With TC Alert, you can get up to the minute alerts on your smartphone and other devices.
-Alerts can include flood warning, evacuation notices and instruction or severe weather alerts.
+Alerts can include flood warnings, evacuation notices and instruction, or severe weather alerts.
 Learn more and sign up at tcalert.org.

 Stay flood ready and stay safe!

-Carolina Mejia Thurston County Commissioner -District One

-Gary Edwards Thurston County Commissioner -District Two

-Tye Menser Thurston County Commissioner -District Three

-STAY ENGAGED!

-THURSTONCOUNTYWA.GOV/EM @THURSTONEM FACEBOOK TWITTER NEXT DOOR
+Carolina Mejia Thurston County Commissioner -District One Gary Edwards Thurston County Commissioner -District Two Tye Menser Thurston County Commissioner -District Three Prepare to Protect!
+PREPAREDNESS EXPO SATURDAY, SEPT.
+23, 2023 10:00 AM TO 2 PM PETER G SCHMIDT ELEMENTARY SCHOOL 237 DENNIS ST., TUMWATER WA FREE ACTIVITIES FOR THE WHOLE See page 21 for More Info

+Get preparedness tips throughout the week @ThurstonEM

-FLOOD BULLETIN FALL 2022
+FLOOD BULLETIN FALL 2023

 Floodplains & Flooding

 - What floodplains provide

 - Protect natural floodplain functions

 - Types of flooding

 - Groundwater flooding

 - Storm ponds

+6

 - Tracking area rivers

 - Floodplain mapping

 PREVENT & PROTECT

 - Prevent local flooding

 - Protect your home from flood damage

 - Understand construction regulations

 - Get flood insurance today!

 - Know your flood risk

 - Find information on risk and insurance

 STAY INFORMED

 - Subscribe to the county's alert and notification system

 - Stay tuned with a weather radio

 - Wireless emergency alerts

 BE PREPARED

 - Make a plan

 - Evacuation do's and don'ts

 - Evacuating farm animals

 - Checklists

 - Contact information

 FLOOD ELEVATION PROGRAM

-- Basic steps to elevation a building
+- Basic steps to elevate a building

-- Who is eligable to participate in the program
+- Who is eligible to participate in the program

 - Program form

 - Flood Hazard Mitigation Plan

 Thurston County is recognized as a StormReady community by the National Weather Service.
 For more information on StormReady programs, visit www.stormready.noaa.gov/.

+THURSTON COUNTY FLOOD BULLETIN - FALL 2023

-FLOODPLAINS
+FLOODPLAINS & FLOODING

 Floodplains and adjacent waters combine to form an ever-changing environment that provides many benefits, such as:

 - natural beauty

 - reduced flooding

 - reduced stormwater runoff

-- prevention of stormwater pollution.
+- prevention of stormwater pollution

 For example, slowing floodwater allows dirt and other pollutants to settle, which cleans the water.
-Plants and soil act as natural water filters to trap polluntatns and clean dirty water.
+Plants and soil act as natural water filters to trap pollutants and clean dirty water.

+WHAT FLOODPLAINS PROVIDE

+flood and erosion protection

+ume peaks, and curbs sedimentation.